How Health Care FSAs work

 You can use a Health Care FSA to pay for any IRS-allowed medical expenses not covered by your medical, dental or vision coverage.
 Common allowable expenses include:

-- Deductibles and co-payments for office visits and prescription drugs
+- Deductibles and co-payments for office visits and prescription drugs.
+(Note: Other bullet lists have periods.)

 - Orthodontia, braces or other dental work over plan limits